-Labels with accessory connection schematic diagrams are provided on the side of the circuit breaker. - c.
-Position circuit breaker on mounting surface. - d.
+b.
+If the circuit breaker includes factory or field installed internal accessories, make sure accessory wire is accessible when the circuit breaker is mounted.
+Note: labels with accessory connection schematic diagrams are provided on the side of the circuit breaker. - c.
+Position the circuit breaker on the mounting surface. - d.
 Install circuit breaker mounting screws and washers.
-Tighten screws firmly, but do not exceed 28 lb-in (3 N.m).
+Tighten screws firmly, but do not exceed 28 lb.-in (3 N.m).

-Caution • When aluminum conductors are used, the application of a suitable joint compound is recommended to reduce the possibility of terminal overheating.
-Overheating can cause nuisance tripping and damage to the circuit breaker. - 7.
-Connect line and load conductors and accessory. - 8.
+CAUTION When aluminum conductors are used, the application of a suitable joint compound is recommended to reduce the possibility of terminal overheating.
+Over heating can caused nuisance tripping and damaged to the circuit breaker. - 7.
+Connect line and load conductors and accessory leads. - 8.
 After the circuit breaker is installed, check all mounting hardware and terminal connecting hardware for correct torque loading.
 Torque values for line/load terminals are given in Table 2 and on the circuit breaker nameplate. - 9.
-Install line terminal cover on circuit breaker cover with mounting screws provided.
-Torque to 20-22 lb-in (2.26-2.49 N.m).
-Terminal Cat.
-No. @ Terminal material body Screw head type AWG wire range Metric wire range (mm2) Wire type Torque value Ib-in (N.m) LT3 UBW4001) Aluminum Socket 400-500 (2) 185-240 Cu/Al 275 (31.1) Table 2: terminal types Notes: 1) Sold in 3-poles kits only.
+Install both the line and load terminal covers on the circuit breaker cover with mounting screws provided.
+Torque to 20-22 lb.in (2.26-2.49 N.m).
+Terminal catalog No. Terminal body material Screw head type Wire cable range Wire type Torque value (lbin) LT1A1 UBW700 Aluminum Socket 2 #I - 500 MCM Al/Cu 375 LT1A UBW800 Aluminum Socket 2 500 - 750 MCM Al/Cu 500 Table 2: terminal types 1)2) Notes: 1) The maximum width non-standard wire connector (tang-type) or bus bar connector that can be used without reducing electrical clearance and creepage distances between phases is 1.690 inches.
+2) No hardware or connector should be installed in a manner to reduce the electrical clearance between the underneath side of the phase termination (line or load) and ground without the addition of supplementary insulation